chizakura/himitsu-react-app/README.md

 #### MVP

-- Find and use external api
+- Find and use an external api
 - Render data on page in a list
 - Data looks good on page
 - Add search bar to look for anime by title